-- 326.3.1 The names of the competitors actually competing and their starting order must be delivered to the organiser latest 2 hours before the Team Captains' Meeting. - 326.3.2 Substitution is possible according to ICR art.
-313.4. - 326.3.3 The substitute athlete must start in the same Team position as the substituted athlete.
-The Team's starting order cannot be changed. - 326.3.4 In case of substitution, the Team will lose its starting position and will have to start at the end of the field.
-The start order at the end of the field will be the same as the original starting order.
+- The names of the competitors actually competing and their starting order for the finals must be delivered to the organiser latest 2 hours before the Team Captains' Meeting. - 326.3.2 Substitution is possible according to ICR art.
+313.4 only before the qualification round. - The substitution cannot change the starting order of the members of the team. - The substitute athlete must start in the same position as the substituted athlete if his/her FIS points are the same or better.
+If his/her FIS points are worse, the position will be decided by the Jury.
+In such case, the original start position will be left empty.
+The better points of distance and sprint FIS Points of competitors will be considered.
+In case the entered competitor does not have FIS Points, 999 points will be used.

+In case of substitution when semi-finals are used, the Team will lose its starting position and will have to start at the end of the field.
 The original start positions will be left empty.